ayam04/Music-Recommendation-System-Using-Facial-Recognition-/README.md

-Certainly!
-Here's a basic README for your Flask application:

 ## Emotion-Based Music Recommendation Web App

 This Flask-based web application uses a pre-trained deep learning model to detect emotions from a live webcam feed and recommends music based on the detected emotion.
 It also allows the user to choose their preferred language and singer to tailor the music recommendations.